fbpx Skip to Content

 Besides, it requires plenty of light to keep growing vigorously.
 Place it in a dimly lit area, and its growth rate suffers.

-The reason for this is that east windows are exposed to the morning sun, by which time the rays aren’t too intense.
-West-facing windows receive full sun, starting from the afternoon till evening, and this can get quite intense in summer.
+This is because east windows are exposed to the morning sun, by which time the rays aren’t too intense.
+West-facing windows receive full sun from the afternoon till evening, which can get quite intense in summer.

-If you have to place your Reflector on a west-facing window, be sure to use a sheer curtain to soften the sun’s rays.
+If you have to place your Reflector on a west-facing window, use a sheer curtain to soften the sun’s rays.

 Watering

-In terms of frequency, don’t water your Dieffenbachia reflector unless the top 1 to 2 inches of the soil have dried up.
-This way, you’re able to water frequently enough to keep the soil moist but not waterlogged.
+Regarding frequency, don’t water your Dieffenbachia reflector unless the top 1 to 2 inches of the soil have dried up.
+This way, you can water frequently enough to keep the soil moist but not waterlogged.

-The latter can lead to root rot, which is one of the most common issues that gardeners face.
+The latter can lead to root rot, one of the most common issues gardeners face.

 Other than frequency, another factor that can lead to overwatering is your watering technique.
 When it’s time to water, give your plant a deep soak.

-Watering this way ensures that the Dieffenbachia’s roots stay hydrated long enough until the next watering session.
-If you water lightly but frequently, the water only stays at the surface instead of penetrating to the roots.
+Watering this way ensures that Dieffenbachia’s roots stay hydrated long enough until the next watering session.
+If you water lightly but frequently, the water stays at the surface instead of penetrating the roots.
 This creates a damp environment where your plant can’t thrive.

 Temperature

 Another thing we recommend is being mindful of where you position your dumb cane.
 Ideally, it shouldn’t be close to doors that are kept open or an AC unit.
-The cold air that’s blasted through the AC’s air vents may be keeping you warm but it may also harm your plant.
+The cold air blasted through the AC’s air vents may keep you warm, but it may also harm your plant.

 Humidity